SilkRose/Pony/stories/metal-magic/metal-magic.md

 He looked around until he spotted Sweetie Belle.
 "Hello, young filly.
 Could you help me unload my wagon with your magic?"

-Sweetie seemed to hesitate but stepped forward and nodded.
+Sweetie hesitated at first, but stepped forward and nodded.

 Scraps—that was what almost everypony at the junkyard called him—was a regular.
 He pointed at a box of metal on his wagon.
 "Can you put that one the scale?"